sohjnthn/For-own-learning/README.md

   System.out.println("...");
 }

-This also ensures that while it is not possible to search for the individual web elements like the desktop Google Chrome web browser for the Microsoft Bing search results webpage for the same search term, the correct search term is clicked on.
+This also ensures that while it is not possible to search for the individual web elements like the desktop Google Chrome web browser for the Microsoft Bing search results webpage for the same search term, the correct search term is clicked on for a very less percentage of tries.
 As tested with the IntelliJ IDEA project "Selenium_Tutorial" 's testng.xml file for running the hellocucumber package's TestDesktopWebsites.java and TestAndroidApps.java.
+Android Studio still clicked on the next partialLinkText (weblink).

 The methods
 1. public static String takeScreenshot(WebDriver driver) throws IOException { ... } - Only use this public static String method for the page Java classes